Anna Sale: Who knows about your student loan debt?

 AS: Sharif, like—there's part of me that's thinking about, you get a degree in chemical engineering, and you have some loans as a result of that.
 Why do you feel like that was a bad decision?

-Sharif’s education has allowed him to get a job that comes with the appearance of success...without the money to show for it.
+Sharif’s education has allowed him to get a job that comes with the appearance of success...but without the money to show for it.
 He’s not alone in that.

 Alyssa Savage: I’m called Dr. Savage, um, I wear a white coat, and I have a bunch of letters after my name.